zcash/zcash/contrib/docker/README.md

 ### Persist data to the host

-For this example, we'll create a a place for zcashd to store the blockchain data, create a new container that uses that location, and run it in the background.
+For this example, we'll create a place for zcashd to store the blockchain data, create a new container that uses that location, and run it in the background.

 ```
 mkdir {./zcash-params-dir,./zcash-data-dir}